 Sure, you may have gotten a home inspection before you put in an offer on the property, but even a home inspection is not enough to catch every problem.
 To make sure that your property is free of any major issues, you also need a sewer scope inspection.
 If you don’t, you could miss a number of potential issues that could cost you a lot of money in the future.

 It’s exactly what it sounds like.
 A sewer scope inspection uses a special, flexible borescope camera, where the line video is recorded by being fed through the drainpipe of your home, and into the sewer lines.
-This allows the inspector to look for any potential problems with the sewer lines, such as clogs, cracks, broken pipes, and other such faults.
+This sewer video allows the inspector to look for any potential problems with the sewer lines, such as clogs, cracks, broken pipes, and other such faults.

 Once the inspection is finished, your inspector will provide you with a detailed report about their findings, and their opinion about the quality and condition of the sewer line.

 A sewer scope inspection can reveal a number of different problems with a home’s sewer line.
 Some of the most common issues discovered during home sewer scope inspections include the following.

 These are the most common issues with sewer systems – but there are dozens of other problems like clogs, bellied pipes, and pipe misalignment that can be detected by a sewer scope inspection.